bhnord/activities/README.md

 **03/22 11:30AM - 03/22 12:30PM @ Night Shift Brewing Everett Taproom**
 Night Shift Brewing Run Club at Everett Taproom All levels are welcome for a 5K.
 <a href="https://www.nightshiftbrewing.com" target="_blank">info link</a>

-### 77 things to do in Boston this weekend

-**03/21 07:00AM - 03/23 11:00PM @ Boston**
-Happy Boston spring from us to you!
-Kick off the first weekend of spring with festivals, live music and other performances, fun markets, movies, and more.
-<a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

 ### 6th Annual Bow Market Book Fair